← All posts

 A bullet list of practice areas is a table of contents with no chapters.
 It tells the visitor what categories the attorney works in without telling them anything useful about any of those categories.

-The profiles that convert include substantive content about each practice area — not marketing copy about the attorney's passion for justice, but practical information the potential client actually needs.
+The profiles that convert include substantive content about each practice area, not marketing copy about the attorney's passion for justice, but practical information the potential client actually needs.
 What does the legal process look like for this type of case?
 What should someone do in the first 48 hours after an incident?
 What factors affect case value?
-What's the typical timeline?
+What is the typical timeline?

 This content serves two purposes simultaneously.
 For the human visitor, it demonstrates that the attorney understands their situation before they've even made contact.
 The visitor isn't reading a brochure.
 They're reading someone who clearly knows this area of law and can explain it in terms a non-lawyer can follow.

-For search engines and AI systems, practice-area depth is what earns visibility.
-A profile with substantive, specific content about car accident claims in Minnesota is far more likely to appear in search results — and in AI-generated recommendations — than a profile that lists "Personal Injury" as a bullet point.
+For search engines and AI systems, practice-area depth helps earn visibility.
+A profile with substantive, specific content about car accident claims in Minnesota gives search and AI systems more useful source material than a profile that lists "Personal Injury" as a bullet point.
 AI systems are trying to give helpful answers.
-They cite sources that contain helpful information.
-A thin profile doesn't qualify.
+They need sources that contain helpful information.
+A thin profile gives them little to work with.
+For the broader mechanics, see how AI search engines recommend lawyers.

 Reviews and Social Proof